kenirerih-sketch/seek-staking/docs/src/src/SinglePoolStaking.sol/contract.SinglePoolStaking.md

 ### REWARD_TOKEN
 Token paid out as rewards.
+Standard ERC-20 (no fee/rebase).

 *Immutable at construction; can be same as `STAKE_TOKEN`.*